filamentphp/filament/packages/widgets/docs/03-charts.md

 The `getHeading()` method is used to return a heading that describes the chart.

 The `getData()` method is used to return an array of datasets and labels.
-Each dataset is a labelled array of points to plot on the chart, and each label is a string.
+Each dataset is a labeled array of points to plot on the chart, and each label is a string.
 This structure is identical with the [Chart.js](https://www.chartjs.org/docs) library, which Filament uses to render charts.
 You may use the [Chart.js documentation](https://www.chartjs.org/docs) to fully understand the possibilities to return from `getData()`, based on the chart type.

 ```php
 <?php